Osmanabad

 Osmanabad, officially known as Dharashiv, is a city and a municipal council in Osmanabad district in the Indian state of Maharashtra.
-Osmanabad derived its name from the last ruler of Hyderabad, Mir Osman Ali Khan.
-This city is the administrative headquarter of Osmanabad district.
-It is the seventh largest city in Marathwada While 39th largest city in Maharashtra by population.
+It is the seventh largest city in Marathwada, and the 39th largest city in Maharashtra by population.

-History and Etymology
+Etymology and history

-The city Osmanabad derives its name from the last ruler of Hyderabad, the 7th Nizam, Mir Osman Ali Khan, of which the region was a part of until 1948.
-Osmanabad's history dates back to the era of the Ramayana, where the Hindu deity Rama is said to have spent a few years of his exile.
+Osmanabad derives its name from the last ruler of Hyderabad, the 7th Nizam, Mir Osman Ali Khan, of which the region was a part of until 1948.
 As per historical evidence, the district was ruled by the Mauryas, Satavahanas, Rashtrakutas, and Yadavas.
 In early centuries the city belonged to the Hindu Chalukyas and Devagiri Yadavas, but later became a part of the Bahmani and Bijapur kingdoms.

-For a period of time, Osmanabad was also ruled by the Mughals, Bahmani, Nizam and Adil Shah kingdoms.
-Before the Hyderabad Nizam's rule, it was under the control of the Mughal King Aurangzeb.
-Being under Nizam rule, the district did not celebrate its freedom when the rest of India became independent in 1947.
-However, in 1948, Hyderabad State was merged with independent India and the district became a part of the then Bombay State.
-It became a part of Maharashtra State when the State was formed in 1960.
-Osmanabad has a historical lineage dating back to the days of Marathwada, and even before that to several kingdoms of which the region was a part.